 - An increased font size compared to the previous design, and a responsive design which resizes to the size of the user’s window.
 Users can also use their browser to alter font size.

-- Web editors can find a checklist of guidance for best practice in terms of accessibility in Imperial's online web guide.
+- Web editors can get guidance for best practice in terms of content accessibility in Imperial's online web guide.
+There is also a checklist to help you stay on track.

 - The Plain English Campaign has a series of free guides available in PDF format on its website: